Millennium Actress: Box office

-Theme
+Themes

 Millennium Actress began with a request to make a trompe l'oeil movie like the previous Perfect Blue.
 However, it was only a film technique, not a film theme.
 Both works share the same methodology of "blurring the boundary between fiction and reality," and both works are like two sides of the same coin for Kon.

 The previous film focused on the negative side of human nature, while this film focuses on the positive side.

 The previous film depicted the gradual blurring of the boundary between fiction and reality, while this film seamlessly connects fiction and reality from the beginning, and shows the characters freely moving back and forth between fiction and reality.

 The technique of mixing fiction and reality was used to express the protagonist's uneasy inner world in the previous film, and used in this film for a fun adventure, turning the film from psycho-horror and suspense to a tricky and humorous entertainment.

 In the previous film, he tried to confuse the audience by depicting the inner turmoil and chaos of the main character through the mixture of fiction and reality, but in this film, his intention is not to confuse the audience, but to let the audience enjoy the mixture of fiction and reality itself.

 He aimed to create a film a kind of The Adventures of Old Lady Blowing Smoke by mixing fiction and reality to the point where it becomes meaningless to distinguish between them.